CrimsonPeak/Library-Management-System/README.md

 # [TO SEE HOW IT LOOKS LIKE](https://www.youtube.com/watch?v=O8EXLeLzDe8)

 # Database Settings
-> To change connection settings in /includes/psl-config.php
+> Database connection settings are in /includes/psl-config.php

 --> Create Database in phpmyadmin:
 ```